BirdLife Australia: Programs

-Together with Charles Darwin University, Birdlife Australia created the Action Plan for Australian Birds 2020.
-According to the plan, there were 216 threatened birds in Australia compared to 195 ten years ago.
-The plan, published by CSIRO Publishing, was written by more than 300 experts and edited by CDU Conservation Professor Stephen Garnett and Dr Barry Baker, and reports on a decade of monitoring and assessment of the populations of Australian birds.
-The report outlines instructions on how to avoid further decline of bird populations.
+In partnership with Charles Darwin University, the Action Plan for Australian Birds 2020 identified 216 threatened birds in Australia compared to 195 ten years ago.
+The plan outlines conservation actions to avoid further decline of bird populations.

 Regional groups

 Birds Australia Northern NSW (BANN) is a regional group of Birds Australia based in northern New South Wales.
 BANN was formed in 1987 following a campout by RAOU members at Dorrigo the previous year.
 Members of Birds Australia who are residents of the area of coverage are automatically members of the group.
 A quarterly newsletter is sent to members.
 Activities provided for members include meetings, a variety of field trips, bird surveys, and conservation projects.

 Birds Australia Western Australia (BAWA) is the Western Australian regional group of Birds Australia.
 BAWA was formed in 1943 and incorporated in 2001.
 Members of Birds Australia resident in Western Australia are automatically members of BAWA.
 BAWA maintains an office, Peregrine House, at Floreat, Perth.
 It also publishes a quarterly newsletter, WA Bird Notes.
 Activities provided for members include monthly meetings, a variety of excursions ranging from half-day outings to extensive campouts, bird surveys and conservation projects.